marcomontalbano/figma-export/README.md

 }
 ```

-You can take a look at [.figmaexportrc.example.ts](/.figmaexportrc.example.ts) for more details.
+Take a look at [.figmaexportrc.example.ts](/.figmaexportrc.example.ts) for more details.

 ## :books: More Packages